mckeeh3/akka-multi-region-visualizer/README.md

 This will update the `MULTI_REGION_ROUTES` environment variable and set multi-region replication to `request-region`.

-### Accessing the UI
+### Accessing the UI from the Akka Platform

-When running the app on an Akka platform, after the app is [deployed](https://doc.akka.io/operations/services/deploy-service.html), create a [route](https://doc.akka.io/operations/services/invoke-service.html).
-The app UI will be accessible at the route URL: `http://the-service-route-hostname`.
+When running the app on an Akka platform, after the app is [deployed](https://doc.akka.io/operations/services/deploy-service.html), and the routes are created, you can access the UI using any of the route host names: `http://<route-host-name>`.

-Click the Help link at the top of the page to access the help page.
+Click the Help link at the top of the page to access instruction on how to use the app.